How to Engage Your Core Correctly – Introduction

 In medical terms, a brace is a device that supports a joint, such as a weak knee or unstable shoulder.

-The main core muscles are:
+The major core muscles are:

 - Rectus abdominis (front of the abdomen)

-- Obliques (sides of the abdomen)
+- External obliques (sides of the abdomen)

-- Transverse abdominis (sides of the abdomen)
+- Transversus abdominis (sides of the abdomen)